cn0047/stash/ed/t/programming/ioc.md

 **Flow inversion** (Hollywood Principle - Don't call us, we'll call you).

 **Creation inversion** - use factory pattern or service locator or dependency injection.

+**Ownership inversion** - both high and lower level layers should depend on abstractions that draw the behavior.